ariful-rony10/100DaysOfCode/README.md

 # 100DaysOfCode
  ## Day 1
-  - Create a basic landing page named (HTML & CSS Summary) using HTML & CSS
+  - [x] Create a basic landing page named (HTML & CSS Summary) using HTML & CSS
-  - Learn the basic about GIT and GITHUB
+  - [x] Learn the basic about GIT and GITHUB
+  ## Day 2
+  - [x] Revisit flexbox and display grid.